CS-LNU-Learning-Objectives/the-node-plattform/npm.md

 ```
 npm install <name of the module> -g
 ```
-The npm program will then install the module in its global folder which depends on the operating system you´re using and in what folder node is installed.
+The NPM program will then install the module in its global folder which depends on the operating system you´re using and in what folder node is installed.
 [More info about this at https://docs.npmjs.com/files/folders.](https://docs.npmjs.com/files/folders)

 ## The package.json file
 Every node project should have a package.json file (at least) in its root folder.
 This is a meta file that describes your project.
 Things like author, version, repo-URL is written to this file.
-The package.json also describes what dependencies your project has, that is what other npm packages it depends on.
+The package.json also describes what dependencies your project has, that is what other NPM packages it depends on.

 Lets say you push your project to a GitHub repository for others to download and run.
 Should you also push up all the modules you using?
 It could be hundreds of folders with code.
 You probably put the node_modules-folder in your .gitignore file to avoid that and let the users install the modules by them self by reading in the package.json which modules your project needs.
 By running the command:
 ```